Beto O’Rourke apologizes for joke about wife, teenage murder fiction

 "So yes, I think the criticism is right on.
 My ham-handed attempt to try to highlight the fact that Amy has the lion's share of the burden in our family -- that she actually works but is the primary parent in our family, especially when I served in Congress, especially when I was on the campaign trail -- should have also been a moment for me to acknowledge that that is far too often the case, not just in politics, but just in life in general.
 I hope as I have been in some instances part of the problem, I can also be part of the solution," he said in comments reported by CNN.

-He also addressed a Reuters report that, as a 15-year-old, he wrote stories under the name “Psychedelic Warlord” -- including one the narrator's murder spree, as part of his goal seeking "the termination of everything that was free and loving."
+He also addressed a Reuters report that, as a 15-year-old, he wrote stories under the name “Psychedelic Warlord” -- including one the narrator's murder spree as part of his goal seeking "the termination of everything that was free and loving."
 The piece described the first kill as the murder of two children crossing the street.

 It reads: “Then one day, as I was driving home from work, I noticed two children crossing the street.
 They were happy, happy to be free from their troubles.
-I knew, however, that this happiness and sense of freedom were much too overwhelming for them.”
+I knew, however, that this happiness and sense of freedom were much too overwhelming for them.

 “This happiness was mine by right.
 I had earned it in my dreams.
 As I neared the young ones, I put all my weight on my right foot, keeping the accelerator pedal on the floor until I heard the crashing of the two children on the hood, and then the sharp cry of pain from one of the two.
 I was so fascinated for a moment, that when after I had stopped my vehicle, I just sat in a daze, sweet visions filling my head.”